Platform ReviewUpdated 2026-04-18

 Business Expense / Procurement

-Purchases are made to support emissions and sustainability claims (procurement), not to generate yield or capital gains.
-Accounting and tax treatment varies by jurisdiction and policy.
+Purchases are made to support emissions and sustainability claims, not to generate yield or capital gains.
+Accounting and tax treatment varies by jurisdiction, contract structure, and internal policy..

 Tax and accounting treatment depends on your internal policy, jurisdiction, and how claims are represented.
-Consult tax counsel/accounting advisors for your specific structure.
+Consult tax counsel or accounting advisors for your specific structure.

 Investor Fit